 Meeting Minutes – Tips for Preparation

-4.2 Midyear Meeting

-A Midyear Meeting of the Executive Council should be held electronically to include, but not be limited to:

-conduct any pending or unfinished business remaining from the Annual Meeting

-provide committee reports based on any assignments established at the Annual Meeting

-address any new business that requires attention

-Additionally, the electronic Midyear Meeting provides the Executive Council and anyone else wishing to participate with further opportunities to conduct business that may require immediate attention.

 4.3 Executive Council Meetings

 The Executive Council will meet periodically at the call of the Chair to conduct regular business as well as business that may require special or immediate attention.
 Records of such meetings will be kept in accordance with Section 4.7.2.